-The following table sets forth the number of restricted stock units (including phantom shares) and shares of stock that have been granted as of March 1, 2009 under the 2004 Plan to the Company's Named Executive Officers, directors, current executive officers as a group and non-executive officers as a group.
+By the way of example, however, the following table sets forth the number of restricted stock units and shares of restricted stock that have been granted under the 2004 Plan to the Company's Named Executive Officers, directors, current executive officers as a group and non-executive officers as a group.
 The Company has not granted any other type of award under the 2004 Plan.